-This program is offered in partnership with Nesto Vise, is a non-governmental organization founded in 1997 by a group of young people who have experience working with civil society organizations throughout BiH.
-Nesto Vise, which translates as Something More, motivates positive changes in society by offering opportunities to individuals and groups for formal and informal education, networking, work, joint experiences and helping others, all in order to make competent and responsible leaders who, by believing in themselves and others, foster openness and belonging to their society.
-Their programs and projects have been implemented in over 70 local communities in BiH.
+This program is offered in partnership with Nesto Vise, a non-governmental organization founded in 1997 by a group of young people.
+Nesto Vise motivates positive changes in society by offering opportunities to individuals and groups for formal and informal education, networking, employment, and helping others.
+Ultimately their goal is to create competent and responsible leaders who foster openness and belonging within their society.
+Nesto Vise's programs and projects have been implemented in over 70 local communities in BiH.

 This price includes:

 - Round-trip international airfare from Minneapolis to BiH

 - Course related excursions including: admission to museums, cultural attractions, and other events as outlined in the itinerary

 - 1 meal in each city + most breakfasts